oshiomah1/oshiomah1.github.io/_posts/2023-1-31-Week_3_Walkthrough.md

 {:toc}

+Everybody, including (and especially) auditors, please join the lab slack [here](https://join.slack.com/t/espm112l2023/shared_invite/zt-1nqm83qn6-pJ9~hBwhdm_1U54zaU2blw)!!
+This will make it so much easier for me to get info, bug fixes, etc. out to you all at once.

 This week we're going to be looking at metagenome assembly- what it is, how to do it, and best practices.

 Your samples are enormous (some of the uncompressed .fastq files are >65GB!) so we're not going to be able to do metagenome assembly on all of these today.